Web design for programmers

 Text and colors

-There is no particular style for the text, however, the text should be, at least, medium size with a moderate spacing, you can choose any style that you may like, but choosing a fancy style is discouraged (this is not mandatory, it is just a personal opinion), however, the highlighted sections should have a text a little bit bigger.
-Make sure the spaces between sections are good enough to make the separation be noticed, use a fluid grid (Columnal, 960.gs, ...) if possible, it will handle with all the spaces and it will give mobile support.
+There is no particular style for the text.
+However, the text should be at least medium size with a moderate spacing.
+You can choose any style that you may like, but choosing a fancy style is discouraged (this is not mandatory it is just a personal opinion).
+The highlighted sections should have the text a little bit bigger.
+Make sure the spaces between sections are good enough to make the separation be noticed.
+Use a fluid grid (Columnal, 960.gs, …) if possible.
+It will handle with all the spaces and it will give mobile support.

-You must grow your sense of quality, you need to know when something it does not look good and care about every single detail, try to compare you design with other websites, and be honest with yourself, keep in mind that everything should be simple, especially if you are not skilled in design (I mean real design, not the design I have been referring all this time) or any other artistic talent, sometimes people usually confuse “well crafted” with “complex”.
+You must grow your sense of quality.
+You need to know when something it does not look good and care about every single detail.
+Try to compare you design with other websites and be honest with yourself.
+Keep in mind that everything should be simple, especially if you are not skilled in design (I mean real design. not the design I have been referring all this time).
+Sometimes people usually confuse “well crafted” with “complex”.

 Facing the fact that you can not make images

-An important part of the most of web designs are the images, using images is almost a must, but there is a little detail, you, as a person skilled in “using the left side of the brain”, are more likely to have problems with this topic, this is something that you can not change (at least easily), there are alternative ways to solve that lack of skills, thanks to licenses as Creative Commons and a ton of contributors worldwide you can find images that you can use even for commercial purpose, the contributors require some conditions in order to let use their work, the basic condition is the attribution, but some other contributors would like that you share your derivative work the same way they shared their work with you (share alike).
+An important part of the most of web designs are the images.
+Using images is almost a must, but there is a little detail.
+You, as a person more skilled in “using the left side of the brain”, are more likely to have problems with this topic.
+This is something that you can not change (at least easily).
+There are alternative ways to solve that lack of skills.
+Thanks to licenses as Creative Commons and a ton of contributors worldwide you can find images that you can use even for commercial purpose.
+The contributors require some conditions in order to let use their work.
+The basic condition is the attribution, but some other contributors would like that you share your derivative work the same way they shared their work with you (share alike).
 Some other websites such as Iconfinder can help you find those little images for specific things with similar licenses.

 Things to keep in mind